akai-keisanki/akai-keisanki/README.md

 赤い計算機 (Akai Keisanki) means "red calculator" in japanese and was chosen randomly by the end of 2023.

 Akai Keisanki (Iago Alves Dias) is a young brazilian programmer focused on low-level tasks, experimenting and mathematics.
-As the owner of the YouTube channel [@akaikeisanki](https://www.youtube.com/@akaikeisanki), he is also a beginner musician, photographer and writer.

 ## About the GitHub page

 His GitHub page currently works as a public access to his favourite code scripts, which is really useful for downloading in other computers without logging in.

+## More From Akai Keisanki

+- Check [Science52101's GitHub page](https://science52101.github.io/) for most of his projects.

+- As the owner of the YouTube channel [@akaikeisanki](https://www.youtube.com/@akaikeisanki), he is also a beginner musician, photographer and writer.

+- He also develops the fictional [Lhyeish Union](https://sites.google.com/view/lhyeish-union/start?authuser=6).

 ## Tools used